sanjaikumarv/interview-preparation-docs/Node-js.md

   - refers to the information sent back by the server to the client request
   - It contains the HTTP status code indicating the success or failure of the request,

+## Load balancing in node js ?

+We can handle many user request at the time.

+Load balancing means we can creating few Node.js app servers to handle many users request at the time.